 Less than a month later, on April 7, 1798, Congress created the Mississippi Territory.
 The territory’s original boundaries consisted of the region bounded by the Mississippi and Chattahoochee rivers in the west and east, the 31st parallel in the south, and the point where the Yazoo River emptied into the Mississippi River in the north.
 The territory expanded twice over the next two decades.
 In 1804, the northern boundary was extended to the Tennessee state line, and in 1812, President James Madison annexed additional land along the Gulf of Mexico Coast.
 By 1813, the Mississippi Territory encompassed the boundaries of present-day Alabama and Mississippi.

-Government for this new territory was patterned after the 1787 Northwest Ordinance which established a governor, secretary, and three judges to serve as a ruling council.
+Government for this new territory was patterned after the 1787 Northwest Ordinance, which established a governor, secretary, and three judges to serve as a ruling council.
 After the territory’s population reached 5,000 free adult males, an assembly could be elected and a delegate sent to Congress.
 One significant difference from the laws of the Northwest Territory was that slavery was allowed.

 Factionalism in the territorial government

 Severe political factionalism came to characterize territorial politics and served to hamper the Mississippi Territory’s governors as they attempted to deal with these problems.
 The administration of Governor Winthrop Sargent, the first of the territory’s four governors, set the tone for the contentious political environment in which the territorial government would function.
-A Massachusetts-born Federalist, Sargent had an autocratic style that clashed immediately with the freedom-loving frontiersmen of the region.
+A Massachusetts-born Federalist, Sargent had an autocratic style that clashed immediately with the independent frontiersmen of the region.
 Many viewed his attempts to bring law and order to the territory, especially his series of laws derisively known as “Sargent’s Codes,” as usurpations of power.
 In 1799, his opponents secretly sent a representative to the nation’s capital to present their grievances to the federal government.
 As a result of these appeals, the government granted the second stage of territorial status to Mississippi, which featured popular election of officials.
 Sargent was soon removed from office by Thomas Jefferson, the newly elected Democrat-Republican president.
-The Territory’s new administration repealed all of Sargent’s laws and moved the territory’s capital from Federalist-dominated Natchez to nearby Washington.
+The territory’s new administration repealed all of Sargent’s laws and moved the territory’s capital from Federalist-dominated Natchez to nearby Washington.

 Sargent’s removal, however, did not end the fierce factionalism that defined the period.
-The three governors who followed him would all struggle to maintain harmony between the Territory’s bitter antagonists who fought over a wide variety of issues and continually sought ways to change the structure of the government in their favor.
+The three governors who followed him would all struggle to maintain harmony between the territory’s bitter antagonists who fought over a wide variety of issues and continually sought ways to change the structure of the government in their favor.
 It was not until near the end of the territorial period, under the direction of Governor David Holmes, that the political rivalry began to subside.
 By that time, most of the leading “troublemakers” had passed away, and the majority of the area’s residents became focused on the drive for statehood.

 Settlement of the Mississippi Territory

-While the Territory remained overwhelmingly rural, it included several noteworthy towns such as Washington, Port Gibson, Columbia, Winchester, Mobile, and Huntsville.
-Natchez was by far the most important town in the Territory.
-Laid out by the Spanish in the late 1700s, the city became the cultural and economic center of the Territory as well as the seat of political power throughout the period.
+While the territory remained overwhelmingly rural, it included several noteworthy towns such as Washington, Port Gibson, Columbia, Winchester, Mobile, and Huntsville.
+Natchez was by far the most important town in the territory.
+Laid out by the Spanish in the late 1700s, the city became the cultural and economic center of the territory as well as the seat of political power throughout the period.